anberino/RPGSIMPLE/Simple.md

 I will be adding new Booster Packs from time to time, based on worlds I felt like creating.
 If you used Simple and created your own Booster Packs, feel free to send them to me so that they can be added to the examples - and this way other people will be able to use them and provide feedback too.

 An ideal endgoal would be to have a huge collection of different Simple-based systems so that everyone that wants to use Simple can quickstart an adventure in their world of choice.
 Even if there is already a Booster Pack for the world or theme you chose, you can also create your own anyways and submit it if you feel like it.
 I'm always accepting feedback, suggestions and add-ons - and will always credit those who help me in any way.

+*Author's Note: the concept of booster packs works against and towards Simple's goal.
+When I think of Simple as a pick-and-play experience, you don't really need the booster packs.
+You should be able to just create what you need to GM a session with Simple in an afternoon, without needing to write everything down and make it formal in the booster pack format.
+However, creating a booster pack can take some more time, since you'll need to write 3 to 4 pages, give or take.
+But in this case, if somebody else decides to play in the same world you created the booster pack, the pick-and-play experience for them will be even better.*

 ## Chapter 6 - What to do?